richardvanthof/Extract-FX/payloads/manual.md

 #### Ingest-panel

-Use this panel to restore your clip effects using the file that you created on the Extract-panel when destination is set to 'File.'
+Use this panel to restore your clip effects using the file that you created on the Extract-panel in 'file'-mode.

 ![ingest](ingest.png)